venekamp/nowfap-portal/README.md

 phpldapadmin | Web interface to an LDAP instance. |

 # Caveats
+There are number of caveats that you should be aware of.

+## Install certificates yourself
-The playbook currently does not setup certifcates for you.
+The playbook currently does not setup certificates for you.
 Instead, it is expected that certificates are already installed on the target machine.
 To support this, two variables are defined:
 - certificate